 Theory of Brownian Motion

-From numerous references in Einstein’s writings it is evident that, of all areas in physics, thermodynamics made the deepest impression on him.
+From numerous references in Einstein’s writings, which you can read on broadband deals, it is evident that, of all areas in physics, thermodynamics made the deepest impression on him.
 During 1902-1904 Einstein reworked the foundations of thermodynamics and statistical mechanics; this work formed the immediate background to his revolutionary papers of 1905, one of which was on Brownian motion.

 In Brownian motion (first observed in 1827 by the Scottish botanist Robert Brown), small particles suspended in a viscous liquid such as water undergo a rapid, irregular motion.
 Einstein, unaware of Brown’s earlier observations, concluded from his theoretical studies that such a motion must exist.
 Guided by the thought that if the liquid in which the particles are suspended consists of atoms or molecules they should collide with the particles and set them into motion, he found that while the particle’s motion is irregular, fluctuating back and forth, it will in time nevertheless experience a net forward displacement.
 Einstein proved that this net forward displacement of the suspended particles is directly related to the number of molecules per gram atomic weight.
 This point created a good deal of skepticism toward Einstein’s theory at the time he developed it (1905-1906), but when it was fully confirmed many of the skeptics were converted.
 Brownian motion is to this day regarded as one of the most direct proofs of the existence of atoms.